Toyota-Connected-India/red-monkey/README.md

 ### Environment variables

 1. `PROXY_PORT` is the proxy listener port through which the redis requests are proxied to the origin Redis server.
+The default port is `6350`.
 2. `REDIS_ADDRESS` is the address of the origin Redis server.
 3. `IS_REDIS_TLS_CONN` is the boolean value that says whether to establish a TLS connection to the origin Redis server from `red-monkey`.
-4. The HTTP fault configuration server address and port are configured in the `Rocket.toml` file.
+4. `FAULT_CONFIG_SERVER_PORT` is the port at which the fault configuration HTTP server listens.
+The default port is `8000`.

 ### Fault configuration